 The posterior abdominal wall is a musculoskeletal structure with numerous vascular and lymphatic structures formed by the lumbar vertebrae and their intervertebral discs, pelvic girdle, posterior abdominal wall muscles and their fascia.
 It supports the retroperitoneal viscera and neurovascular structures.

-The muscles of the posterior abdominal wall attach to the lumbar vertebral body, the transverse process and the 12th rib.
+The muscles of the posterior abdominal wall attach to the lumbar vertebral bodies, the transverse process and the 12th rib.
 The lumbar vertebrae have a forward convexity and paravertebral gutters lie deep to each side of this convexity.
 The paravertebral gutters contain the psoas major muscle and psoas minor muscle, quadratus lumborum and also below the iliac crest lies the iliacus muscle.

 A layer of fascia lies between the parietal peritoneum and the muscles of the posterior abdominal wall and is a continuation of transversalis fascia of the anterior abdominal wall.
 It is named according to the muscle it covers.
 Psoas fascia covers psoas major muscle and thoracolumbar fascia covers the quadratus lumborum and deep back muscles.